 Should I pronounce the end of the first line as “tossed” indicating the flag flapped in the wind, or force the rhyme?
-If I said “toast” the poor listeners might think the flag was performing a ritual honor or baking in the sun.
-In the end meaning won out I pronounce the Whittier’s made up word as “tossed.”
+If I said “toast” the poor listeners might think the flag was performing a wedding ritual or baking in the sun.
+In the end meaning won out, and I pronounced Whittier’s made up word as “tossed.”

 This was not a traditional competitive contest with a few winners.
 Rather it was a blatant attempt to foist a little culture on grader schoolers.
 The judges had a criteria for excellent, good and fair.
 Everyone received a ribbon.
 On the day of the contest I managed to rattle of the entire ballad without a single error.
 Unfortunately for me, everyone else that participated in my class brought home a blue ribbon for excellent recitation, while I was given the lowest level, a white.

 I entered the kitchen mournful, showing my feeble white ribbon and declaring I would never enter a contest that required speaking again.
 My mother dismissed the judge’s decision by saying, “It was a sing-song poem.
 Next year, choose one that doesn’t rhyme.
 You’ll do better.”
 I hadn’t realized that reciting tightly rhymed poetry with its sometimes awkward syntax was harder that reading blank verse.

 Later, in high school English class, when we were given assignments to write poetry, I asked about writing blank verse and the teachers were generally okay with it.
 The other students thought I was cheating, writing poetry without having the complication of making it rhyme.
 In this day much of the published poetry is free verse, which has neither the conventions of a rhyming or regular meter.
 This departure from traditional poetry leaves many with the question: What makes poetry, poetry?